cos316/assignment3-starter-code/README.md

 added to the cache first (i.e. the oldest binding presently in the cache), and proceeding in that same order.

+Note that updating the value of an existing key doesn't reset a binding's age.
+If we call `Set()` on a key already in the cache, this will change its associated value, but will *not* alter the binding's standing with regards to the FIFO eviction order.

 ### Least Recently Used (LRU) Eviction
 For the second part of the assignment, you will be implementing a cache using a least recently used eviction scheme.